jrdallen97/dotfiles/README.md

 ### Nvim

+**nvim**
+- Check health with `:checkhealth`
+  - You may need to configure a clipboard provider to get system clipboard working:
+    - On linux, install `xclip`
+    - On Windows, see the Windows section below
+- Plugins are installed using `vim-plug`.
+See [junegunn/vim-plug](https://github.com/junegunn/vim-plug) for more info, but tl;dr:
+  - Plugins are managed in `init.vim`
+  - Run `:PlugInstall` to install any plugins in `init.vim`
+  - Run `:PlugClean` to remove old plugins
+  - Run `:PlugUpdate` to update install plugins

 **coc.nvim**
 - Check status & recent logs with `:CocInfo`
 - Requires languages to be installed manually with `:CocInstall`.
 I use: